 “This must be my young cousin,” the woman said to Hope.

 “Your Grace, may I present my wife, Lady Grace Frey, Countess of Coteaux.
-Lady Grace, this is Lady Piety Fairfax, The Grand Duchess of Aeterna.”
+Lady Frey, this is Lady Piety Fairfax, The Grand Duchess of Aeterna.”

 The Grand Duchess nodded to me, and I curtsied again.